PalisadoesFoundation/talawa-admin/docs/docs/docs/getting-started/operation.md

 ### For Production Environments

+Follow these steps if you are running the app in a production environment without Docker.

+#### Starting The Application

 Run the following command to start the development server:

 ```bash
 pnpm run serve

 ```
+#### Stopping The Application

+To do

 ### For Development Environments

+Follow these steps if you are running the app in a development environment without Docker.

+#### Starting The Application

 Run the following command to start the production server: